Page not found :(

 If you are running an arch-based linux distro, you can use the Arch User Repository

 +to install pak.
-First, make sure the yay
+First, make sure the yay AUR helper is installed, then run the following:

 yay -S pak

-Pak is hosted on my Gitea instance.
++Pak is hosted on my Gitea instance.
 If that is down, it is also mirrored on Gitlab.

 To download pak, you can either use the download button on Gitea or Gitlab, or +you can use the git CLI